On January 1, 2014, I’ll be releasing an eBook series called “Think Service First.”

 Because so many technical people miss this very important factor.
 It’s about the milkshake (product or service), and not about the blenders (servers)…does that make sense?

-I hope the title of this post isn’t miss leading for some visitors who came want answers now.
+I hope the title of this post isn’t missing leading for some visitors who came want answers now.
 But it will all come together once the eBook is available on Jan 1.

 I get it!